-Providers must spend at least 25% of WIOA youth funding on paid or unpaid work experience, which may include administrative costs, such as staff time to develop and manage work experience opportunities or related wages and supportive services.
+Provider must spend at least 25% of WIOA youth funding on paid or unpaid work experience, which may include staff time to develop and manage work experience opportunities or related wages and supportive services;

 Partner4Work encourages providers to enroll youth in paid work experience where possible.
-Youth participants in work experience must have an up-to-date individual service strategy reflecting the need for work experience.
+Youth participants in work experience must have an up-to-date Individual Service Strategy reflecting the need for work experience.